Retaking the LSAT

 LSAT Retakes and Law School Admission

-Individual law schools have different policies on the consideration of LSAT scores with respect to applicants who have sat for the exam multiple times.
-Some programs use the student's highest score only, while others regard the average score as the most relevant measure of applicant ability.
+As previously mentioned, individual law schools have different policies about the consideration of LSAT scores when applicants have taken the exam multiple times.
+Some programs use the student's highest score only, while others regard the average score as the most relevant measure of ability.
 Northwestern University's Pritzker School of Law is an example of the former; only a candidate's highest scores are factored into admissions decisions.
 Columbia University Law School, on the other hand, "considers the entire LSAT testing history when evaluating applicants for admission."
-Harvard Law School represents something of a middle ground between these two approaches: While admissions officials consider all LSAT scores on the applicant's score report, they also review any explanation the student offers for poor performance on a given test attempt.
+Harvard Law School represents something of a middle ground; while admissions officials consider all of the applicant's LSAT scores, they also review any explanation the student offers for poor performance on a test attempt.

 Should I Retake the LSAT?